sayfessyd/ms-fe-code-challenge/README.md

 This server will help you to get Twitter's API to send you tweets without you needing to do any authentication.
 You don't need to modify server.js at all.

-Run the frontend web application.
+Run the frontend web application:

 `yarn dev`

-Run unit tests.
+Run unit tests:

 `yarn test`